guptam/kylo-docs-test/KyloDeveloperGuide.rst

 Import the Project into your IDE
 --------------------------------

-Import the project into your favorite IDE as a maven project.
+Import the project into your favorite IDE as a Maven project.

 +------------+----------------------------------------+
 | **Note**   | Configure the project to use Java 8.   |